 Have some fun with fungi.
-I adore the earthy mushroom flavour of this homemade mayo.
+I adore the earthy mushroom flavour of this unusual homemade mayo.
 The recipe is yet another riff on fast, fluffy, fuss-free, foolproof Minute Mayo.
-(Link: How to make the best homemade mayonnaise and aioli.)
+(How to make the best homemade mayonnaise and aioli: Presto!
+Mayo in a Minute.)

 1 tbsp (15 mL) extra virgin olive oil